pedro-abundio-wang/deep-learning/1 neural-networks-and-deep-learning/Readme.md

 - Preprocessing the dataset is important.
 - Tuning the learning rate (which is an example of a "hyperparameter") can make a big difference to the algorithm.
 - [kaggle.com](kaggle.com) is a good place for datasets and competitions.
-- [Pieter Abbeel](https://www2.eecs.berkeley.edu/Faculty/Homepages/abbeel.html) is one of the best in deep reinforcement learning.

 ## Shallow neural networks